-The Basking Shark is the second largest fish in our oceans – its relative the Whale Shark being the biggest.
-Despite their size, Basking Sharks actually feed on plankton which they filter out of the water, swimming slowly back and forth with their enormous mouths wide open.
+Despite their size, basking sharks actually feed on plankton which they filter out of the water, swimming slowly back and forth with their enormous mouths wide open.
 They are most commonly seen in the summer, when they gather in British waters.
 Try looking from cliffs or boats offshore in the south and west.

-Classified as Vulnerable on the IUCN Red List, listed under CITES Appendix II and classified as a Priority Species in the UK Biodiversity Action Plan.
+Classified as Endangered on the IUCN Red List, listed under CITES Appendix II and classified as a Priority Species in the UK Biodiversity Action Plan.

-Found all around our coasts, but most frequently seen around the south-west of England, Wales, Isle of Man and west coast of Scotland.
+Found all around our coasts, but most frequently seen around the west coast of Scotland, the south-west of England, Wales and the Isle of Man

 When to see